A Living Eulogy for my Father

 What do I hope this article accomplishes.
 If it accomplishes nothing more than sharing a little piece of my father with the people who know him and express again how much we love, respect and honor him, that is enough.
 However, if it motivates the reader to email a note (or even better write a letter), make an audio recording, or shoot a video, about a friend, family member or loved one and then share it with them, that would be great.
 And it shouldn’t be limited to persons my age or older.
 Why not share your feelings, memories, or stories, with anyone you feel has touched you in some way.
 Whether you have known them a long time or on a single occasion and they influenced you, share your feelings.
 You don’t need to be “closer” to the end of your life to hear about how much you are appreciated and/or loved.

-Whatever happens, the one caveat is that only the good and positive is shared.
-Unfortunately in our society, while someone is living, the bad and negative is spread organically.
-Often the decent, worthy, noble qualities or deeds are unreported.
 So that leaves me back where I started.
 Why do we need someone to die to share our most heartfelt memories, stories and love?
 Why is it often “only in death” do we choose to remember the good and only good about someone.
-I hope this article is shared because the more it is shared, the more people will share their love and admiration for the people who have touched their lives.
+Share your love and admiration for someone while they are living.